SanderTheDragon/sphinx-extensions/docs/codeblockbuttons.rst

 MIME Types
 ==========
 It is possible to provide a MIME type based on the highlight language, with some MIME types the browser provides extra functionality when viewed.
-For instance with :rst:`HTML` the browser can render it if the MIME type is correct, just try the view button in the next code block.
+For instance with HTML the browser can render it if the MIME type is correct, just try the view button in the next code block which uses the :rst:`html` language.

 .. code-block:: html
    :class: cb-view cb-nocopy